rdrr1990/bigKRLS/README.md

 ## Installation

 bigKRLS is designed to run on R version 3.3.0 ("Supposedly Educational" released 2016-05-03) and to be built with R Studio 0.99.48.
-Older, even fairly recent, versions of R will not work with bigmemory; the newest version of RStudio seems to do better helping Rcpp and RcppArmadillo find the C and Fortran on which the R to C++ interface relies.
+Older, even fairly recent, versions of R will not work with bigmemory; the newest version of RStudio does better connecting R and C++.

 We each had installation issues and recommend doing the following in this sequence.
 Thoughts on how to streamline are of course very welcome!